benlucchesi/grails-bugsnag-plugin/README.md

     }

 ## Implementation Notes
-The plugin works by injecting a customized GrailsExceptionResolver which intercepts resolveException and reports them bugsnag before calling the superclass.
+The plugin works by injecting a customized GrailsExceptionResolver into the application context (replacing the default object) which intercepts resolveException and reports using the bugsnagService before calling the superclass.

 ## Notes
 future versions will include the ability to customize the messages sent to bugsnag to include user defined code.